We're live on Product Hunt right now! Come support our launch

 Direct built this embeddable with a persisting KPI header, filters, date picker and comparison options—as well as custom colors, fonts, and spacing.
 Source: Embeddable

-With Embeddable’s software development kit (SDK), you can build fully bespoke, lightning-fast user-facing analytics experiences—in just 10% of the time it takes to build from scratch.
+With Embeddable’s software development kit (SDK), you can build fully bespoke, lightning-fast, user-facing analytics experiences—in just 10% of the time it takes to build from scratch.

 Its headless architecture approach means your developers can combine data models and charting components—and tweak them to sit seamlessly in your existing UI.